bwards/waterstudy/README.md

 This is just a clean website, with no ads.
 It's still very much a work-in-progress that I may never finish...

-* ⚠️ Regulation questions are largely focused on Guidelines for Canadian Drinking Water Quality
+* ⚠️ Regulation questions are largely focused on Guidelines for Canadian Drinking Water Quality, the rest is standard water treatment theory.
-* Most of the theory questions are from US water treatment programs, Sacremento/ AWWA/ Google/ etc.
 * There maybe mistakes, typos.
 Please report anything that looks ambiguous.

 ---